Approach & Outputs

 We maintain the textbook Modern Statistics for Modern Biology by Susan Holmes and Wolfgang Huber.
 The book is available online, for free, as HTML.
 It was published as a printed book in 2019 by Cambridge University Press.

-In July 2023, we co-organized the first Biological Data Science Summer School in Ukraine, in Uzhhorod.
+In July 2023, 2024 and 2025, we co-organized the Ukrainian Biological Data Science Summer School in Uzhhorod, Ukraine.
 See also Wolfgang’s post about it.
-We repeated it in July 2024 and plan to do it again in July 2025.

 We develop publicly available interactive training materials on statistical methods.